UN chief says it's time to 'truly flood' Gaza with aid and calls starvation there an outrage | Law-Order

 UN chief says it's time to 'truly flood' Gaza with aid and calls starvation there an outrage

+UN Secretary-General António Guterres urged an immediate cease-fire between Israel and Hamas, calling the starvation in Gaza a "moral outrage."
+More than half of Gaza's population has taken refuge in Rafah.
+Despite warnings, Israel plans to launch a ground assault.
+Guterres called for access for aid trucks and the release of hostages.
+Israel's offensive has killed thousands and displaced many.
+Hamas is accused of operating within civilian areas.
+Gaza's largest hospital is under attack, with civilians trapped inside.
+World leaders are calling for an end to the violence and humanitarian access to Gaza.

-UN Secretary-General António Guterres stood near a long line of waiting trucks Saturday and declared it was time to “truly flood Gaza with life-saving aid,'' calling the starvation inside the enclave a “moral outrage.”
-He called for an immediate cease-fire between Israel and Hamas.
+UN Secretary-General António Guterres stood near a long line of waiting trucks Saturday and declared it was time to "truly flood Gaza with lifesaving aid,'' calling the starvation inside the enclave a "moral outrage."
+He urged an immediate cease-fire between Israel and Hamas.

 "Any further onslaught will make things even worse — worse for Palestinian civilians, worse for hostages and worse for all people in the region,'' Guterres said.